Steve-Shillitoe/research_planner/README.md

 Once the superuser is created, you can use the above credentials to log in to the Django admin interface and access the administrative features of the web application.

+## How to create a GMail account to send emails from the Gmail SMTP server.
+The research planner web application sends emails to its users and superusers.
+So it is necessary to create a GMail account that uses the GMail SMTP server to send these emails.

+1. Create a Gmail account, called for the purposes of these instructions, planner.research.2022@gmail.com
+2. Go into the Account (https://myaccount.google.com/) of this account.
+3. Under Security, go to Signing in to Google and turn on 2-Step Verification
+4. Complete all the steps to enable 2-Step Verification
+5. The App Passwords link should now be visible below 2-Step Verification
+6. Click the App Passwords link and follow the steps to create a 16-digit app password.
+7. Two pieces of information are required for 6.
+The first is an option akin to Windows device.
+For the second, select 'Other' and type 'Django app'.
+8. In the .env file, EMAIL_HOST_PASSWORD holds the value of the 16 digit app password.
+The .env file should contain the following keyword-value pairs.
+Note there should be no spaces either side of the ‘=’ sign; i.e., name=value not name = value.
+EMAIL_HOST_USER=planner.research.2022@gmail.com
+EMAIL_HOST_PASSWORD=16 digit app password SECRET_KEY=0e417e5f-d7c7-4a20-a11f-43833a868776
+DOMAIN=localhost
+Note: In production, change the value of the DOMAIN keyword to the name of the server being used.